AlbertoRota/x4-Better-piracy/README.md

  - https://text2voice.org, https://twistedwave.com/online and https://voicechanger.io/ -> All of them used to create the custom dialog lines.

 ## Changelog
+### 0.7.0
+ - Removed boarding pods orbiting ship when using marines to claim a ship
+ - Added German translation
+ - Added French translation
 ### 0.6.0
  - Added custom dialog lines during harass operation, now you know that you are threatening them.
  - Minor fixes